Powerball Cookies

 Much to Love About These Energy Bites

-Not only do they stave off the afternoon munchies, but the balance of macronutrients (fat, protein, and carbs) make these a high-quality snack or breakfast for athletes, too.
+- Satiating: Not only do they stave off the afternoon munchies, but the balance of macronutrients (fat, protein, and carbs) make these a high-quality snack or breakfast for athletes, too.

 Ingredients Needed

 With a few simple pantry ingredients, you can whip these up in no time!
-The beauty of this recipe is the ingredients are somewhat fluid.
+The beauty of this power ball recipe is the ingredients are somewhat fluid.
 Add or subtract based on what you like or what you have on hand.

-- Old-fashioned or quick oats
+- Old-fashioned or quick oats – I prefer the texture of quick oats.

-Step-by-Step: How to Make Powerball Cookies
+How to Make Power Ball Cookies

 - Round up all of the ingredients you want to use and add them all into a big ‘ol mixing bowl.
 Stir like crazy to make sure all the ingredients are well combined.